texhex/Xteq5/src/Readme.md

   - The resulting file then needs to be tested

   - If the file is OK, go to https://github.com/texhex/testutil/releases/new and attach it
-     - First field is just the version number
+     - Tag version should include "v", e.g. "v1.16"
-     - Second field is what the user sees, so it's "Version X.yy")
+     - Second field is what the user sees, so it's "Version 1.16")